iconify/website/docs/types/iconify-json-metadata.md

 In TypeScript categories are represented by type `[type]IconifyCategories` that can be imported from `[npm]@iconify/types`.

-This is a simple object, where key is category name, value is array of icons names that belong to that category.
+This is a simple object, where key is category name, value is an array of icon names that belong to that category.

 Example: